Estimated pension benefits and annual benefit statements

 On 1 April 2022 the legacy NHS Schemes were closed to any future pension build-up and members were moved into the reformed 2015 pension scheme.

-If you are Eligible you will have the chance to choose between your legacy or reformed scheme benefits when you retire.
+If you are Eligible you will have the chance to choose between your legacy scheme (final salary) or reformed (CARE) scheme benefits when you retire.
+Find out more about the 2015 Remedy from our Remedy Hub

 Find out more about the 2015 Remedy from our Remedy Hub

-If you're in active employment, you can register for our online service where you can access and print copies of your annual benefit statement.
+If you're in active employment, you can register for our online service where you can access and print copies of your Annual Benefit Statements.

-Please note to be eligible for a 2023 ABS, members must be Active in the scheme at 31 March 2023 and are still active at the date of calculation.
+Please note to be eligible for a 2024 ABS, members must be active in the scheme at 31 March 2024 and are still active at the date of calculation.

 My ABS isn’t showing all of my service